2020-2022

 Next, we needed to land on a composition and finalize the visual hierarchy.
 In our case, grounding the illustration at the bottom of the viewport made conceptual sense with the chair metaphor, and allowed for easy adaptation to a single-column mobile layout.

-While I ended up leaving Mural before this work shipped as part of the company-wide rebrand, and thus can't speak to it's impact, I'm proud of where we ended up and think the flow looks fantastic in production today.
+While I ended up leaving Mural before this work shipped as part of the company-wide rebrand, and thus can't speak to its impact, I'm proud of where we ended up and think the flow looks fantastic in production today.
 It lives up to the promise of the brand and website and keeps the user engaged and interested as the product makes its ever-important first impression.

 Onboarding for better retention